Where to sled in Spokane? Here are our top 5 choices.

 Manito Park

-The iconic sledding hill near Manito Park’s duck pond may be the most trafficked sledding spot each year, and for good reason.
+The iconic sledding hill near Manito Park‘s duck pond may be Spokane’s most trafficked sledding spot each year, and for good reason.

 While not the most exhilarating ride for thrill-seekers, the hill is great for families.
 With just enough steepness, but not for too long, it is a just-right ride that even Goldilocks would approve of.